-With more than 35 years experience in the food industry in roles such as kitchenhand, caterer, and auditor, Marjorie Harvey is somewhat of a food safety expert.
+With more than 35 years of experience in the food industry in roles such as kitchenhand, caterer, and auditor, Marjorie Harvey is somewhat of a food safety expert.
 The Auditor speaks to Harvey to learn how she has channeled her passion for the food industry into a successful food safety auditing and consulting career.

 Harvey began her career in the food industry peeling potatoes in a local pub and then as a trade cook.
 She later went on to own a catering business, manage food services in aged care, and teach hospitality.